JakeSteam/blog-personal/_posts/2024-12-04-android-games-dec-24.md

 Multipliers make up all the difficulty in Number Salad, since deciding whether to collect a number before and after a `x7` multiplier changes your total significantly!
 The ability to quickly do mental maths (especially multiplication) is very helpful.

 There are a few indicators that this is a first release, with minor bugs.
 For example, "See Achievements" and "Share" do nothing, and I get prompted to enable a Google Play Profile every time I open the game(?).
 Despite these minor issues, if you're into maths puzzles you _will_ enjoy Number Salad.
 There's a completely optional timer, and once this is turned off it's just you vs the puzzle, with the only limitation your own mathematical ability.
 Excellent.

+**Update: The developer reached out and informed me the mentioned bugs are now fixed, and were due to a misconfigured Google Play option.**

 ### Monetisation